jamicionario/jamicionario.github.io/README.md

 These are instructions for your one-time setup.

 1. Install git.
-2. Then install Angular following the instructions below according to your <abbr title="Operating System">OS</abbr>.
+2. Install Angular following the instructions below according to your <abbr title="Operating System">OS</abbr>.
+3. Install angular-cli-ghpages: `npm install -g angular-cli-ghpages`

 ### MacOS